logankp/logankp.github.io/test/_pages/about.md

 layout: single
 author_profile: true
 permalink: /about/
+title: About Me
 ---

-# About Me

-I am a software engineer, private pilot, outdoorsman, and traveller.
+I am a software engineer, private pilot, outdoorsman, and traveler.
 I enjoy learning about the latest and greatest technology, flying airplanes, spending time in nature, and exploring the world.